Cipher Mining Provides Fourth Quarter and Full Year 2022 Business Update

 GAAP Diluted Net Loss of $0.16 per Share (Non-GAAP Diluted Net Loss of $0.26 per Share)

-NEW YORK, March 14, 2023 (GLOBE NEWSWIRE) -- Cipher Mining Inc. (NASDAQ: CIFR) (“Cipher” or the “Company”), a leading developer and operator of bitcoin mining data centers, today announced results for its fourth quarter and full year ended December 31, 2022, with an update on its operations and deployment strategy.
+NEW YORK, March 14, 2023 (GLOBE NEWSWIRE) -- Cipher Mining Inc. CIFR ("Cipher" or the "Company"), a leading developer and operator of bitcoin mining data centers, today announced results for its fourth quarter and full year ended December 31, 2022, with an update on its operations and deployment strategy.

 "We are pleased to announce financial results that demonstrate our resilient position as a low-cost producer of bitcoin, while we continue our steady march toward the completion of our initial data centers," said Tyler Page, CEO of Cipher.
 "As always, our focus is on prudent growth through the cycle, which we can accomplish given the strength of our balance sheet and the significant ramp up at our Odessa facility.
 As we complete our initial build out at Odessa, we will increase our focus on the tremendous organic growth opportunities we have across our sites, as well as continue to refine our pipeline of potential new projects and new opportunities to drive shareholder value."